PracHub

 • Pick one non-tech product and explain one improvement you would make.

-• State the user problem, constraints, and your hypothesis.
+• State the user problem, constraints, and hypothesis.

-3. Define the success metrics you would use to judge your proposed improvement.
+3. Define success metrics for your proposed improvement.

 • Identify primary, secondary, and guardrail metrics.